Amir-Voloshin/Zira/README.md

 Trained a model on the training data using efficientdet_lite0, a batch size of 4, and the default number of epochs (50).

 ### Part 3
-Validated the trained model, Obtained COCO Metrics from and validation data.
+Validated the trained model, obtained COCO Metrics from and validation data.

 ### Part 4
 Compiled and saved my model as 'boards.tflite'.